Optional Utilities#

 If you have scripts to evaluate float models, you can replace the float model file with the quantized model for evaluation.

-Note that if BFP/BF16/FP16/int32 data types are used in the quantized model, it is necessary to register the custom operations library to the ONNX Runtime inference session before evaluation.
+If BFP/BF16/FP16/int32 data types are used in the quantized model, it is necessary to register the custom operations library to the ONNX Runtime inference session before evaluation.
 For example:

 import onnxruntime as ort